amantalwar04/agency/smartapp-free-html5-landing-page/readme.txt

 Credits :
 -------
-=> Design and developed: "WebThemez"  http://webthemez.com
+=> Design and developed: "ATWish"  http://ATWish.com

 License :
 -------
 **Creative Commons Attribution 3.0** - http://creativecommons.org/licenses/by/3.0/

-**Free to use for personal and commercial, but you need to place back link in the bottom of the template(Template by: webthemez.com).
+**Free to use for personal and commercial, but you need to place back link in the bottom of the template(Template by: ATWish.com).

-**For more details contact: author (webthemez@gmail.com)
+**For more details contact: author (ATWish@gmail.com)